bcury/bcury/README.md

 Masters' Degree in Data Science and Big Data at F.Unica, Brazil

-Currently working as Data Analyst at 4zOOm and as Service Provider - Business Intelligence at Nestlé
+Currently working at 4zOOm & Nestlé ( OrigeNes team )